FAIRmat-NFDI/AreaA-Examples/4_writing_a_schema/README.md

 1. Extend the YAML file (`my_schema.schema.archive.yaml`) we wrote during the tutorial with a string quantity `name`.
-2. Login and create a new upload on the nomad beta server ([nomad-lab.eu/prod/v1/staging](https://nomad-lab.eu/prod/v1/staging/gui/about/information)) under the "Publish/uploads" menu.
+2. Login on the nomad beta server ([nomad-lab.eu/prod/v1/staging](https://nomad-lab.eu/prod/v1/staging/gui/about/information)) and open your upload from part 3 under the "Publish/uploads" menu.
 3. Upload the modified YAML file and make sure it is processed successfully.
 4. Create an instance of `MySubstrate` using the "Create Entry" button and check that the new `name` quantity is there.